 Our venue was called Tennessee Tiny Weddings in Mt.
 Juliet and I found them on Facebook a few weeks before our wedding and am so glad I did.
-It was overwhelming to be canceling our original wedding and planning a new tiny wedding at the same time, but they made everything super easy and stress-free.
+It was overwhelming to be canceling our original wedding and planning a new micro wedding at the same time, but they made everything super easy and stress-free.

 On the morning of our wedding, I got ready in an AirBnB in Nashville with my parents who were visiting from Minnesota.
 My dad cooked me blueberry pancakes for breakfast – a family tradition – and I wrote my vows and a letter to Edward.
 I put my dress on and did a “first look” with my dad and gave my parents gifts, and we drove to the venue to meet Edward and his family!